 Today I woke up with the edges of a dream reaching out to me.
 I rushed downstairs, eager to write it down, to hold onto the image – the feeling – just a little bit longer.

 It’s hard, though, to translate from puffy, transcendent dream state to the hard white reality of the blank page.
-It’s a race to release the words before I lose them, before they drift back to wherever they came from.
+It’s a race to release the words before I lose them, before they drift back to the gilded vault from whence they came.

 Today it worked.
 Whaddayaknow.